olcf/olcf-user-docs/software/software-news.rst

 called `Core` with the version being in the format `year/month`.
 Additionally the suffixes to modules have been reworked.
 All modules that depend on ROCm are suffixed with `-gpu`.
 The same is true for packages with mpi `-mpi` and openmp `-omp`.
 Software is built to target CPE releases based on compiler (e.g. cce, amd or gcc), cray-mpich, and ROCm versions.
-If you have an unsupported combination of those modules you may not see certain parts of the normal software stack.
+If you have an :ref:`unsupported combination <supported combinations of compiler, mpi and rocm>` of those modules you may not see certain parts of the normal software stack.

 Please contact help@olcf.ornl.gov if you encounter any issues or have questions.